UBC-MDS/instaeda_py/README.md

 - **Exploratory Visualization**
   - Numerical Correlation Plot: takes in a data frame, selects the numerical columns and outputs a correlation plot object.
 User can optionally pass in subset of columns to define which columns to compare.
-  - Distributional Auto Plot by datatype: Pass in data frame of all data, and based on parameters, will return histograms, bar charts, or other charts depending on what is appropriate for the given datatype.
+  - Plot Basic Distribution Plot by datatype: Pass in data frame and based on parameters, will return histograms, bar charts, or other chart types depending on the column's datatype.

 There are a myriad of packages that provide similar functionality in the Python ecosystem.
 A few of the more popular packages include: